Ankita Bhandari murder: U'khand court hears plea for narco, polygraph tests of accused | Law-Order

 Ankita Bhandari murder: U'khand court hears plea for narco, polygraph tests of accused

-A local court on Tuesday heard a petition seeking permission to conduct narco and polygraph tests of the accused in the Ankita Bhandari murder case.
-The accused are in jail and a charge sheet has also been filed against them by the SIT investigating the case.
+A local court on Tuesday heard a petition seeking its permission to conduct narco and polygraph tests of the accused in the Ankita Bhandari murder case.
+Prosecution lawyer Ajay Pant argued that both narco and polygraph test of the accused should be conducted.

 - Country: